 Although Jesus died for our sins, he did not stay dead.
 His resurrection broke the power of sin, death, and hell over humankind.
 It is the bodily resurrection of Jesus which brings us hope that we too will someday be raised immortal.
-Rather than loosing all sense of identity, individuality, and personhood through absorption into or obliteration in some divine Self or nothingness, the resurrection of Jesus Christ assures the believer that he/she will be raised with an immortal body (see Phil.
-2:21; 1 Jn.
-3:3).
-These passages clearly teach the truth that we do not become disembodied souls but will someday share in a new supernatural body built for eternity and never to decay.
+Rather than loosing all sense of identity, individuality, and personhood through absorption into or obliteration in some divine Self or nothingness, the resurrection of Jesus Christ assures the believer that he/she will be raised with an immortal body (see Philippians 2:21; 1 John 3:3).
+These passages teach the truth that we do not become disembodied souls but will someday share in a new supernatural body built for eternity and never to decay.

 Incidentally, if we are simply fused together with God and lose our individuality, then there can be no basis for any kind of relationship with God inasmuch as the very nature of a relationship necessitates a subject and an object.
 Simply because we become immortal does not mean that all distinctions between Creator and creature are removed.
 To be like someone is not the same as being that someone.
 To participate in and become identical with the very essence of God would be to miss out on experiencing God’s love.
 Essentially, there would be no difference between the Lover and the loved.
 That kind of existence brings little hope, indeed.
 We all have the innate desire to love and be loved and this desire could never be fulfilled if our identity is merely merged into some other being.